Welcome to Goddard Vets Chalfont St Peter

-In the picturesque village of Chalfont St Peter is our Chalfont branch.
-This well-established practice has been serving the local community since 1961 and became part of the Goddard Veterinary Group in 2012.
+Our Chalfont branch is situated in the picturesque village of Chalfont St Peter.
+This well-established practice has been serving the local community since 1961 and became part of the Goddard Veterinary Group n 2012.
 Our dedicated, long-standing team are well-known within the local community, with many pet owners popping in just to say hello when passing.

 In the event of a veterinary emergency or if your pet is unwell out of hours our Hospitals offer your pets a dedicated emergency service and the reassurance of knowing we are open 24 hours a day, 365 days of the year.